-All to often publishers make the mistake of not focusing at all on the spine of their book, not realizing that this is their number one marketing tool in brick and mortar stores.
+All too often publishers make the mistake of not focusing at all on the spine of their book, not realizing that this is their number one marketing tool in both libraries, and brick and mortar stores.

 Push it out a signature or two.
 It might make all the difference between getting lost on the shelf and standing out because you’re 1/8 of an inch bigger.
 Choose paper that bulks.
 You might be surprised at how easy it is to snag an extra 1/16 of an inch through paperweight alone.
 (Keep in mind that cream paper is typically thicker than white paper.)

 Take it to the Bookstore